Bogdan12-dev/FlaskPage/README.md

 # FlaskPage
-this is just a webpage with db and flask, realised login and signup
+this is just a webpage with db and flask, realised login and signup, and food ordering(will be modified a bit, not final)